kanybekoov/taskapi/README.md

 NOTES: for testing purposes i used my own @gmail account to get notification when new task added.
 You can replace to your own in following files: application.properties
  - 15 line: spring.mail.username=youremail@gmail.com
  - 16 line: spring.mail.password=yourpassword
-TaskService:
+TaskService.java:
   - 29 line: emailService.sendTaskCreated(created, "youremail@gmail.com"); // to which email sent